cvc5/cvc5.github.io/_posts/2024-3-15-isabelle-reconstruction.md

 ### Proof automation in Isabelle

 But that's not all that Isabelle has to offer!
 You can ask Isabelle to help you to find the right lemmas and tactics you need to solve your goal.
-[Sledgehammer](https://isabelle.in.tum.de/dist/doc/sledgehammer.pdf) is a tool inside of Isabelle that will tackle your lemma automatically and suggest a proof (maybe by a tactic you have not known about before like `presburger` or `force`):
+[Sledgehammer](https://isabelle.in.tum.de/dist/doc/sledgehammer.pdf) is a tool inside of Isabelle that will tackle your lemma automatically and suggest a proof (maybe by a tactic you have not known about before like `presburger` or `force` or a lemma out of the 2200 in the standard library (HOL-Library)):

 <div align='center'>
 <img src="/assets/blog-images/2024-3-15-isabelle-reconstruction/IsabelleAutomation.png" alt="IsabelleAutomation" class="center"  width=80%/>
 </div>

 Sledgehammer has the ability to call external solvers.
-Here it called two solvers called zipperposition and vampire.
+Here it called two solvers called zipperposition and Vampire.
 It will encode the statement you want to prove in Isabelle (your current proof goal) into a format that these solvers can understand.
 It also includes some lemmas and facts that it thinks the solvers will need to solve the goal.
 For example, in this case it seems like there is already a lemma called `gauss_sum_nat` that shows something similar to our lemma and that we can use to prove the new goal.

-Sledgehammer will call solvers repeatedly with different collections of lemmas.
+Sledgehammer will call solvers repeatedly with different collections of lemmas and different strategies.
 While this is often necessary to enable the solver to even find a proof before it reaches its resource limit, it has even more vital than just giving shortcuts.
 For example, a first-order logic solver has no concept of what a natural number is, so if that is important for the goal sledgehammer will have to include a definition in the facts it passes over to the solver.

 SMT solvers like cvc5 have dedicated theory reasoning for a number of theories!
 This gives them an advantage for problems in these theories since they can apply dedicated decision procedures for each theory.
-Furthermore, Sledgehammer has to pass less lemmas on to the solver.
+Furthermore, Sledgehammer has to pass fewer lemmas on to the solver.
 This all provided that Sledgehammer translates every constant, type, and operator in Isabelle into the correct SMT-LIB constant, sort, and function.

 <div align='center'>
 <img src="/assets/blog-images/2024-3-15-isabelle-reconstruction/IsabelleAsksCvc5.svg" alt="IsabelleAsksCvc5" class="center" width=70%/>